$979,380Average Value$645Average Price per Sq Ft60Homes For Sale

 View GreatSchools Rating Methodology

+One of the best values in JP for quality and location.
 Available now.
-Bright updated 2 Bedroom Condo in Jamaica Plain's Brewery District.
+Move in ready freshly sanded floors.
+Clean and bright updated 2 Bedroom Condo in Jamaica Plain's Brewery District.
 Featuring hardwood floors, eat-in kitchen with ample counter space and stainless steel appliances.
 Direct access to small deck space.
 Separate storage and common laundry in Basement.
-Nearby multiple parks, restaurants and gyms.
-Close to the Orange line T. Easy access to Longwood Medical District, Back Bay, or
+Nearby multiple parks,

 Sound Score® measures the noise level of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.